GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 These have special execute methods: executeAndBuildCashierHppUrl(), executeAndBuildCashierStandaloneUrl().
 These do everything needed for a Cashier UI URL.
 The returned URL string can be used as a redirection target (for the customer).
-Iframe mode is slightly different, in iframe cases there is a Javascript libarary, the received token has to be used to initialize that.
+Iframe mode is slightly different, in iframe cases there is a JavaScript library, the received token has to be used to initialize that.

 For examples please see java-sdk-example-webshop.